 The losing ways of the Hoovers are brought into sharp relief by the filmmakers upon their eventual arrival at the Little Miss Sunshine Pageant.
 It is immediately obvious that Olive, sweet, precocious and talented as she is, is no beauty queen.
 There is a quiet push from the family, now closely bonded together due to the harrowing experiences they've shared on the road, to pull Olive out of the pageant.

 Ultimately, Olive herself is asked what she'd like to do.
 She's clearly intimidated by the other girls, and has never been more sure that she's fat, but she decides to go on anyway.
 As the family expected, she is woefully out of place, and that's never more apparent than in the talent portion of the competition.
 But, amazingly, when Olive fails spectacularly in her dance routine, the family runs up on-stage and joins her in the dance, embracing their collective loser-hood.

 And really, that's what Little Miss Sunshine is all about.
 It's about a man, but really a family, who is so afraid of being a loser that he creates a system that "guarantees" winning.
 But the winning (a happy family) only gets created when the losing is acknowledged and embraced.
 We might draw the parallel to the Church's "law."
 The church attempts to create a "Nine Steps" to a good life, to happiness, by giving us all kinds of things to do.
 But the law can't make us good.
 In other words, its requirements don't give us the power to keep them.
-It's only in realizing that we're losers that true winning is possible.
+It's only in realizing that we're losers, and throwing ourselves on the never-ending mercies of Christ, that true winning--in him--is possible.